idno/User-Research/Interviews/Email_Confirmation.md

-# Confirmation email for usability study
+# Confirmation Email

+*(Use this email template as a starting point to send to participants confirming the time and call number for your interview.)*

 Hi __[participant name]__,